Garmin Venu 3 vs Apple Watch Series 11

 Who should buy each?

-Choose the Garmin Venu 3 if: you need up to 14 days of battery life, enjoy fitness tracking features, or prefer a vibrant AMOLED display.
+Choose the Garmin Venu 3 if: you want up to 14 days of battery life, prefer a vibrant 1.4" AMOLED display, or need advanced health tracking features like sleep coaching.

 Conclusion